maravento/vault/itsm/README.md

 <table width="100%">
   <tr>
     <td width="50%">
      During the installation, several shortcuts are created on your PC's desktop.
-For iTop 2 and GLPI 1, to run iTop for the first time, double-click on <code>iTop Wizard (.url)</code> which will take you to the iTop setup URL.
+For iTop 2 and GLPI 1, to run iTop for the first time, double-click on <code>iTop Wizard (.url)</code> which will take you to the iTop setup URL.<br>
      Once iTop setup is complete, close your browser.
-From now on, to access iTop, you will need to use the second shortcut on your desktop called <code>iTop (.url)</code> which will take you to the login URL, where you will enter the credentials you chose in the iTop setup.
-For GLPI, there is only one shortcut <code>GLPI (.url)</code>, which you will use both to launch it for the first time, and to log in after installation.
+From now on, to access iTop, you will need to use the second shortcut on your desktop called <code>iTop (.url)</code> which will take you to the login URL, where you will enter the credentials you chose in the iTop setup.<br>
+     For GLPI, there is only one shortcut <code>GLPI (.url)</code>, which you will use both to launch it for the first time, and to log in after installation.<br>
+     <strong>Important:</strong><br>
+     If double-clicking the iTop or GLPI shortcut on your desktop does not open the URL in your browser, close your browser completely and try again.
     </td>
     <td width="50%">
      Durante la instalación se crean varios accesos directos en el escritorio de su PC.
 Para iTop 2 y GLPI 1.
-Para ejecutar iTop por primera vez haga doblé clic en <code>iTop Wizard (.url)</code> que lo llevará a la URL de la configuración de iTop.
+Para ejecutar iTop por primera vez haga doblé clic en <code>iTop Wizard (.url)</code> que lo llevará a la URL de la configuración de iTop.<br>
      Una vez concluida la configuración de iTop, cierre su navegador.
-Y a partir de ahora, para acceder a iTop, deberá usar el segundo acceso directo de su escritorio llamado <code>iTop (.url)</code> que lo llevará a la URL de ingreso, en la cual introducirá las credenciales que eligió en la configuración de iTop.
-Para GLPI solo hay un acceso directo <code>GLPI (.url)</code>, el cual usará tanto para iniciar por primera vez, como para ingresar después de instalado.
+Y a partir de ahora, para acceder a iTop, deberá usar el segundo acceso directo de su escritorio llamado <code>iTop (.url)</code> que lo llevará a la URL de ingreso, en la cual introducirá las credenciales que eligió en la configuración de iTop.<br>
+     Para GLPI solo hay un acceso directo <code>GLPI (.url)</code>, el cual usará tanto para iniciar por primera vez, como para ingresar después de instalado.<br>
+     <strong>Importante</strong>:<br>
+     Si al hacer doble clic sobre el acceso directo de iTop o GLPI en su escritorio, no abre la URL en el navegador, cierre el navegador completamente e inténtelo nuevamente.
     </td>
   </tr>
 </table>